Camp Dutch Oven Cooking Tips

 If things are heating up too quickly, take the Dutch oven off the fire for a few minutes.

-Add a bit of water to prevent scorching.
+Add a bit of water to prevent scorching

 Just like when you cooking on a stove at home!

-Watch out for ashes.
+Watch out for ashes

 No matter how careful you are, ashes will float onto the top of the lid.

-ashes on lid of Dutch oven
+Ashes on the lid of a Dutch oven

 Each time you remove the lid, go slowly and carefully so that the ashes don't end up in your food.

-Focus on your cooking.
+Focus on your cooking

 As you might guess, camp Dutch oven cooking takes all of your attention!